Pistachio Salmon with Lemon

 Here’s another baked recipe, Baked Cedar Plank Salmon recipe … super moist and YUM!

-Spoon the mixture over the salmon and bake for 12-15 minutes.
+Spoon the mixture over the salmon, pressing into the filet, and bake!

 Baked Pistachio Lemon Salmon